 Most AHA surveys do not cover a January-to-December calendar year for every hospital.
 The numbers of hospitals for 1988-1991 are based on the HCUP calendar year version of the AHA Annual Survey files.
 To create a calendar year reporting period, data from the AHA surveys must be apportioned in some manner across calendar years.
 Survey responses were converted to calendar year periods for 1988-1991 by merging data from adjacent survey years.
-The numbers of hospitals for 1992-2001 are based on the AHA Annual Survey files.
+The numbers of hospitals for 1992-2002 are based on the AHA Annual Survey files.

 - U.S. Census Bureau, Population Division.
-"State Population Estimates, April 1, 2000 to July 1, 2002."
-Internet Release Date: December 20, 2002. - Refer to Foreman, E.K., "Survey Sampling Principles."
-Dekker, New York, NY (1991): Chapter 10. - Carlson, B.L., A.E.
+"Table NST-EST2003-01 Annual Estimates of the Population for the United States and States, and for Puerto Rico: April 1, 2000 to July 1, 2003."
+Internet Release Date: December 18, 2003. - Refer to Chapter 10 in Foreman, E.K., Survey Sampling Principles.
+New York: Dekker, 1991. - Carlson, B.L., A.E.
 Johnson, and S.B.
 Cohen.
 "An Evaluation of the Use of Personal Computers for Variance Estimation with Complex Survey Data."
-Journal of Official Statistics, 9, no. 4, (1993): 795-814.
+Journal of Official Statistics, vol. 9, no. 4, 1993: 795-814.